 My results: no practical tips and no experiences that I could learn from.
 It was all just superfluous content.
 I got some short-term entertainment out of those articles, but all they wanted was for me to sign up to their mailing lists.
 Their way of growing their lists was to write a bad article about growing lists.
 I felt like I was a product, not a valued reader.
 Some sites even had four places I could sign up on one page, adding a fifth when a pop-up appeared.

 Aside from instant gratification, this left me with some 40-odd items that held no value.
-None adequately answered my questions.
-All I had was a whole lot of clutter.
-Rather than presenting a single point with good arguments and practical tips, they focused on giving me their conclusions.
-And when all you can find is a bunch of conclusions, you never get around to critically assessing them.
+None adequately answered my questions, all I had was a whole lot of clutter.
+Rather than presenting a single point with good arguments, they focused on giving me their conclusions.
+And when all you can find is a bunch of conclusions, you never get around to critically assessing them. (critical thought)

 The ugly of listicles

 In the fight for attention, it may be hard not to succumb to the forces of popular demand.
-List articles are a proven way to get more engagement and higher conversion rates.
+List articles are proven to get more engagement and higher conversion rates.
 At the same time, they often add little value to your reader.
 Should you use them?
-Do you go for the clicks or the quality?

 On the other hand, the quick and dirty lists don't follow one of my key values: respect people's time as you would your own.
 Writing an article that's meant to draw users in and provide some shallow entertainment may work in getting more readers, but it doesn't provide any long-term value.
 Sometimes that's okay, but overall this type of entertainment has become way too prevalent in the war on user attention.